dana-66/React-Password-Generator/README.md

 2. Validator.
 3. useState.

-the structure for this project:
-1.
-2.
-3.

 ## Validator
 - the validator is a module and is popular for validation, and that process is necessary to check whether the data is correct or not.